+The Corruption (Jersey) Law 2006 (CL 2006) came into force in March 2007.
 The UK Bribery Act (BA 2010) received Royal Assent in April 2010 and came into force on 1 July 2011.
-The Isle of Man Bribery Act 2013 (BA 2013) received Royal Assent on 21 May 2013 and came into force 16 December 2013.
 Together throughout this policy they are referred to as the Bribery Acts.

 It is accepted that bribery undermines democracy and the rule of law and poses very serious threats to sustained economic progress in developing and emerging economies and to the proper operation of free markets generally.

 It is Vannin Capital's policy to conduct all of its business in an honest and ethical manner.
 Vannin Capital takes a zero-tolerance approach to bribery and corruption and is committed to acting professionally, fairly and with integrity in all our business dealings and relationships wherever we operate: implementing and enforcing effective systems to counter bribery and corruption.
 We will uphold all laws relevant to countering bribery and corruption in all the jurisdictions in which we operate.
-However, we remain bound by the laws of the Isle of Man (IOM) and the United Kingdom (UK), including the BA 2013 and the BA 2010 in respect of our conduct both at home and abroad.
+However, we remain bound by the laws of Jersey and the United Kingdom (UK), including the CL 2006 and the BA 2010 in respect of our conduct both at home and abroad.

-The BA 2013 is comparable with the BA 2010.
-Isle of Man businesses doing business in the UK will already be familiar with the requirements of the BA 2010 and this is the primary reason why the BA 2013 was introduced as a new piece of legislation rather than by amendment of the previous legislation, the Corruption Act 2008.
+CL 2006 is comparable with the BA 2010.
+Jersey businesses doing business in the UK will already be familiar with the requirements of the BA 2010.

-Both the BA 2010 and BA 2013 make it an offence for either a UK or IOM citizen or resident respectively to offer or to promise to pay or receive a bribe, either directly or indirectly.
+Both the CL 2006 and the BA 2010 make it an offence for either a UK or Jersey citizen or resident respectively to offer or to promise to pay or receive a bribe, either directly or indirectly.
 The Bribery Acts create three main offences:

 A relevant function can be any activity associated with the private or public sector provided that the function should be carried out in either good faith, impartially or that the person performing it is in a position of trust.